Dutch Wonderland: Overview

 The Clark family sold Dutch Wonderland in 2001 to Hershey Entertainment and Resorts Company.
-They also operate Old Mill Stream Campground at the same location, as well as the Gift Shop at Kitchen Kettle Village in nearby Intercourse, Pennsylvania.
+They also operate Old Mill Stream Campground and Dutch Wonderland Inn (formerly Cartoon Network Hotel) at the same location, as well as the Gift Shop at Kitchen Kettle Village in nearby Intercourse, Pennsylvania.

 Next to the park, they used to operate Wonderland Mini-Golf and Wonderland Cinema, which were demolished to make room for parking in 2014 and 2015, respectively.
 On November 12, 2010, Hershey Entertainment announced that they sold Dutch Wonderland to Palace Entertainment.

 In early 2025, the park was sold to Herschend.

 Attractions

 Dutch Wonderland features 32 rides, a water park called Duke's Lagoon (named for a purple dragon costumed character), along with shows and games for children.
 In addition to Duke the Dragon, the park also features costumed characters Princess Brooke, Merlin the Wizard and Sir Brandon, the Knight of Safety.

 A five-acre island at the back of the park, "Exploration Island", includes a Prehistoric Path featuring more than 20 animatronic dinosaurs, the Turnpike, and Gondola Cruise.